 According to Oculus for Business in HBR, VR can offer a more holistic immersive experience for remote workers than web conferencing software.
 For example, a virtual environment can reduce travel time for employees and put employees in the same “room,” even if they’re in different geographic locations.

 VR technology is continuously advancing.
-The visuals are getting more realistic, eye tracking and motion tracking are improving, and the VR headset is becoming both more accessible and sophisticated.
+The visuals are getting more realistic, eye tracking and motion tracking are improving, and the VR headset is becoming both more accessible and sophisticated, setting the stage for eventual full dive VR experiences.

-As it continues to advance, VR will be one of the many technologies that businesses adopt to provide an immersive experience for both customers and employees adapting remotely.
+As it continues to advance, VR will be one of the many technologies that businesses adopt to provide an immersive experience for both customers and employees.

-*This survey was conducted in July 2020 among 384 individual contributors in small U.S. businesses (two to 500 employees) who are now working at least part-time because of the pandemic.
+*GetApp’s Productivity and the Remote Workplace Survey was conducted in July 2020 among 384 individual contributors in small U.S. businesses (two to 500 employees) who were working remotely at least part-time because of the pandemic.
+The goal of this study was to better understand how newly remote employees managed their work and maintained productivity.